Price: $179/$199 for 32GB/64GB

 Here’s how it works.
 You go into the Apple TV settings, then video and audio, then calibration.
 Then, you can hold up your iPhone’s front-facing camera and it will make adjustments for.
 However, I went through the process and it just told me that my TV didn’t need to be calibrated — the same will go for anyone using Dolby Vision, which has a custom video profile.

 The new model also offers audio sharing, which basically acts like a headphone splitter.
 Now, you can pair two AirPods to the box for dual private listening.
+Our Streaming editor has found that watching TV with the AirPods Pro is a great fit, in part due to their noise canceling.

 And the most recent tvOS finally introduced multi-user support.
 If there are several adults with their own Apple IDs living in the household, they can access their personalized apps, music and videos.